marcrb88/TaskManagementAPI/README.md

 - Implement authentication and authorization (JWT/OAuth2).
 - Pagination and sortig for task listings.
+- Improve the filtering task endpoint: allow to filter by assignedTo user.
+It would be implementated adding the property in the CreateFilterRequest, setting it in the CreateFilterTaskRequestBuilder and adding the condition in MySqlTaskRepository.
 - Events to notificate users (via mail for example) when tasks are assigned.
 - Integrate the API with frontend.
 - Cache with Redis for improved performance when listing tasks to improve performance in large list of tasks.